The pandemic didn’t just bring a healthcare crisis, it also made cultural shifts around the world.

 Ask them questions to understand their professional and personal contribution to the organization.

-First, this will help you know your employees better.
+First, this will help you know and engage remote employees better.
 Such insights can be very important in optimally utilizing their skills.

 Second, this will help you connect with them on a personal level.
 This connection can boost morale and even improve performance and boost the company's goodwill among employees.